 The courage to understand your fear and where it came from.

-The courage to drop the hustle for answers, and feel okay even amid life’s many ambiguities.
+The courage to drop the hustle, and feel okay even amid life’s many challenges and ambiguities.

 The courage to create what you need and live with joy, even alongside adulthood’s very real obligations.